Musigwa/task-solutions/README.md

 This task involves fixing an error in the implementation of a conversion between degrees and radians.

 The object Converter contains methods for converting degrees to radians (deg2rad) and radians to degrees (rad2deg).
-There is a bug in the rad2deg method that needs to be fixed.
+There was a bug in the rad2deg method that we fixed and the bug report can be found in the target task's file `src/task_3.js`.
 The main function takes a number as input and returns the result of adding a specific radian value to the degrees input.

 ## Task_4: Dictionary Indexing